-Many of our clients have an interest in investing in business opportunities where they are not directly involved.
-With a self-directed IRA LLC or Solo 401(k) plan, you can put your tax-sheltered dollars to work in various forms of privately held companies.
-If you know someone with a great idea needing capital for a start-up, or a successful businessperson in your network who is looking for expansion funding, your self-directed plan might be able to participate in the opportunity.
+If you know someone with a great idea needing capital for a start-up, or a successful businessperson in your network who is looking for expansion funding, your self-directed IRA or Solo 401(K) plan might be able to participate in the opportunity.

-When it comes to investing in businesses with IRA or 401(k) funds, there are some critical things you need to know to ensure your transaction is within the IRS guidelines and will be tax-preferred.
+When it comes to investing in businesses with retirement funds, there are some important things to know to ensure your transaction is within the IRS guidelines and will be tax preferred.

 Keep your Distance

 One of the primary rules associated with any IRA investment is keeping things at arms’ length and avoiding disqualified persons.
 When it comes to investing in businesses, a clear understanding of what this means is especially important.

 The IRS rules prohibit any direct or indirect benefit between a plan and a disqualified person.
 Disqualified persons include you, your spouse, lineal family and certain financial or business relationships.